uklibraries/KDL_metadata_guidelines/md_guidelines.md

 **Definition:** The calendar date after which a digital record is intended to be deaccessioned

 **Usage Guidelines:**
-- When using the metadata editor, this field will be entered using the drop down calendar.
+- If temporal was chosen for the retention option, a drop down calendar will appear for when the resource should no longer be preserved.

 **Resources:** [ISO 8601]([ISO 8601](http://www.w3.org/TR/NOTE-datetime)